-The Plan: I suggest doing this exercise early in the workout while you are fresh, since it taxes the lower back significantly.
-I also suggest using this as a main strength and mass builder.
+The Plan: I suggest doing this exercise early in the workout while you are fresh since it taxes the lower back significantly.
+I also suggest using this as the main strength and mass builder.
 Keep reps low in the 4-8-rep range to ensure proper form.
-As you fatigue it will be hard to maintain good core position.
+As you fatigue, it will be hard to maintain good core position.
 Low reps and heavy weight work best.

 The Emphasis: Lats and traps

-The Plan: : I suggest doing this exercise early in the workout while you are fresh, since it taxes the lower back significantly.
-I also suggest using this as a main strength and mass builder.
+The Plan: I suggest doing this exercise early in the workout while you are fresh since it taxes the lower back significantly.
+I also suggest using this as the main strength and mass builder.
 Keep reps low in the 4-8-rep range to ensure proper form.
-As you fatigue it will be hard to maintain good core position.
+As you fatigue, it will be hard to maintain a good core position.
 Low reps and heavy weight work best.
-If you want to increase lower lat thickness, grip and biceps strength, and trap size, this is your go to exercise.
+If you want to increase lower lat thickness, grip and biceps strength, and trap size, this is your go-to exercise.

 3. Seated Cable Rows (neutral grip)